rlgerma92/LUT/README.md

-# Tutorials and Code a Long projects from Level Up Tutorials
+# Tutorials and Code alongs from Level Up Tutorials

-- Got to keep your skills sharp!
+- Always keep your skills sharp!

 - I recommend these courses for anyone that's finished a coding bootcamp and needs either a refresher or a resource for learning a new skill or technology.